 11. Pumpkin Pie Cake

 Pick up a pumpkin pie filling instead of canned pumpkin?
 Believe me, it happens to me all the time.
-Turn the mistake into a success by making this Pumpkin Pie Cake.
+Turn the mistake into a success by making this Pumpkin Pie Cake recipe.
 Mix together pumpkin pie filling, eggs, butter and spice cake mix then bake.
 Top the cake with a vanilla frosting of your choice.

 12. Slow Cooker Cherry Cobbler

 Slow cooker desserts are some of my favorites because they are so simple to make.
 This Slow Cooker Cherry Cobbler comes together with just four ingredients and takes about 3 hours to make.
 The wafting scent of warm cherries is reason enough to make this dessert.
+And don't forget the vanilla ice cream!

 13. Peach Pie Cake